Nursing (543)

 543-103 - Nursing Pharmacology

-Introduces the principles of pharmacology, including drug classifications and their effects on the body, and emphasizes the use of the nursing process when administering medications.
+This course introduces the principles of pharmacology, including drug classifications and their effects on the body.
+Emphasis is on the use of the components of the nursing process when administering medications.
 (Prerequisites: Admission to Nursing program; 806-179 Advanced Anatomy and Physiology)

 2 Credit hours